-In the short time that I have been a sponsor on APW, I’ve been fortunate to work with a large number of APW couples.
-Without exception, they have all been really interesting, amazing, and super neat people (to see for yourself, be sure to check out the APW Couples category on my blog… that’s right, there were so many that I made an entire APW category on my blog).
+In the time that I have been a sponsor on APW, I’ve been fortunate to work with a large number of APW couples.
+Without exception, they have all been really interesting, intelligent, kind-hearted, and super neat people (to see for yourself, be sure to check out the APW Couples category on my blog… that’s right, I love you guys so much that I made an entire APW category on my blog).

-In 2012, I offered a wedding photography giveaway for nice people which caused me to have an unexpected epiphany… I realized I had stumbled into what meant most to me as a business person, and as a human in general.
-The Just For Nice People, Kick Ass Wedding Photography Giveaway made me realize that I really just want to work with people who aren’t selfish asshats, no matter how much money the thoughtless bums might have.
-It taught me that work is more meaningful when you spend your time with people who consider how their actions might affect others before they act.
-And I realized that I want to work in an environment of, and spend my life surrounded by, kindness and joy and beauty.
+As I get older (uh – I mean wiser), I’ve come to realize that I really just want to work with people who are nice.
+I’ve learned that work and life are more meaningful and enjoyable when you spend your time with people who consider how their actions might affect others before they act.
+I simply want to spend my life surrounded by kindness and joy and beauty whenever possible.
 (Oh, and I want to make epic photos of super-neat nice people.)

-It’s really no surprise that an APW couple won the nice people giveaway.
-Because APW couples get that being nice is what’s really important, and they get it on a molecular level.
+APW couples truly understand that being nice is what’s really important, and they get it on a molecular level.
 It’s not an afterthought with them.
 And they bring all that and a jar of awesome-sauce to their wedding day.
 And usually really good beer and food too.

 Tasty beer.
 Yummy food.
 Really nice people.
 Who wouldn’t want to work with APW couples?

 Wedding photography is like the Olympics of photography.
 Heck, it’s practically a full contact sport, especially on the dance floor.
 The amount of preparation that goes into getting ready for a wedding day is insane.
 Expectations are through the roof.
 And I’m not just talking about photography.